amirDjangopy/amirDjangopy/README.md

 ![](https://komarev.com/ghpvc/?username=AminAliH47&color=green)
 </h2>

-I have 2+ years of professional experience ✏️
+I have more than two years of professional experience ✏️

 I'm a **Back-end** developer 🖥